grafana/developer-advocacy/projects/Grafana OTel Community Call/08 - OpenTelemetry graduation.md

 - [ ] Schedule a Slack message on the public Grafana Slack workspace (`#opentelemetry`).
 - [ ] Add your call to the Community Calendar
   - [x] Monthly calendar in the forum, e.g., for June at https://community.grafana.com/t/grafana-community-events-june/148715.
+- [ ] Create a thread in the community forums similar to https://community.grafana.com/t/grafana-otel-community-call-observability-for-genai-apps/161050
-- [ ] Think of any reference links you might want to give the audience.
+[ ] Think of any reference links you might want to give the audience.
 Add it to the YouTube description.

 ## Talking points